porres/pd-cicm-tools/README.md

 This project resides at: https://github.com/porres/pd-cicm-tools

 Note: CICM-Tools is abandoned and unsupported.
-The archived version for MAX is found at https://github.com/CICM/CicmTools
+The archived version for MAX is found at <https://github.com/CICM/CicmTools>.
+The Pd download of the original sources and binaries (32 bits only) can be found at <http://cicm.mshparisnord.org/>.
+The port to this new repository was made by Alexandre Torres Porres and aims at "resurecting" this code and also provide binaries for 64 bits as well.

 * * *